phatlanelebo/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that prints all natural numbers from n to 98, followed by a new line
+Write a function that prints the alphabet, in lowercase, followed by a new line